 How to Paint a DIY Galaxy Wall Mural

 How Long Does it Take to Paint a Mural?

-I was able to finish this galaxy mural in about 4 hours.
-The technique relies on blending wet paint, so I didn’t have to wait for paint to dry.
+I finished this galaxy mural in about four hours.
+The technique relies on blending wet paint, so I didn’t have to wait for the paint to dry.Â

+How to Paint a DIY Galaxy Wall Mural